malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 # Coding the Reinforcement Learner

 This section talks about the technical details of coding the reinforcement learner.
-You can jump to [Exploring the Results](#exploring-the-results) if you want to go straight to the results.
+You can jump straight to the [Results](#results) if you prefer.

 In order to code and train a reinforcement learner, there are a few software considerations:
 1. The reinforcement learner needs to train by playing a lot of games.